 Before we can figure out what amount the salary of a conductor, it is essential to understand the abilities a conductor must possess.
 Here are a few of the most sought-after skills for training.

 Customers are often faced with questions or difficulties or require assistance.
 Conductors will be more readily available for these situations than crew members in specific cases.
 Conductors must be warm, accommodating, and capable of meeting every passenger’s needs on the road.

 Most questions from passengers are about timings for arrival, weather warnings, and other issues.
 Based on the weather, conductors may also help the crew by providing food and other provisions.

 Healthful and good

-Before we know what conductors earn, one of the essential things conductors on trains should possess is good health.
+Before we know what conductors earn, one of the essential things they should possess is good health.
 Conductors’ other needs are physical endurance and excellent hearing and sight.
-The train conductor moves throughout the day, even when the trains stop or startup.
+The conductor moves throughout the day, even when the trains stop or startup.
 This takes a great deal of energy and endurance to complete the job every day.

 Operations and mechanics

 Conductors require an exceptional understanding of operations and mechanics to ensure safety and are aware of risks.
 With a solid understanding of the mechanics behind trains, conductors will be able to detect potential issues.
 And then make the necessary adjustments or repairs.
 Knowing the workings of trains helps them monitor the train’s condition and conduct regular inspections.